python-jsonschema/vocab-json-seq/README.md

 ### 3.1 Syntax and Semantics

-The value of the `jsonseq` keyword MUST be a valid JSON Schema.
+The `jsonseq` keyword is a JSON Schema [annotation](https://json-schema.org/draft/2020-12/json-schema-core.html#name-annotations) whose value MUST be a valid JSON Schema.

-This schema, when applied to a sequence, MUST be evaluated against each sequence element.
+Applying the keyword to a stream instance MUST produce a single annotation result, itself a new stream.
-The result of this evaluation is an annotation which itself is a stream.
+The contents of the annotation stream MUST be the corresponding result of applying the schema element-wise to each element of the sequence.

-The elements of this annotation MUST be the corresponding validation result for each element in the sequence.
+Validating an empty stream against this keyword (one which contains no elements) produces an empty stream annotation, as does validating a non-stream instance.

-Validating a non-stream instance against this keyword always succeeds.
+(As discussed [below](#

 ### 3.2 Contextual Behavior